Ukraine attacks continue amid Easter pleas for peace

 The city remained under attack later Sunday as Russian forces targeted residential areas with multiple rocket launchers, Syniehubov said.
 Elsewhere in the province, a 30-year-old man was hospitalized in serious condition after Russian shelling of the city of Chuhuiv, he said on Telegram.

-Shelling also killed two people overnight, one of them a child born in 2012, in the city of Zaporizhzhia, the capital of that province, according to City Council Secretary Anatoliy Kurtev.
+Shelling also killed two people overnight, one of them a child born in 2012, in the city of Zaporizhzhia, the capital of that province, City Council Secretary Anatoliy Kurtev said.

 The Zaporizhzhia region’s governor, Yurii Malashko, said 18 communities in all were shelled.
 Three people were killed and five were wounded on Saturday, Malashko said.